 Hey there, fellow pizza lovers!
-This recipe for Chicken Pesto Pizza is not only quick and simple, it’s amazingly delicious.
+This easy Chicken Pesto Pizza is not only quick and simple, it’s amazingly delicious.

 - 1 cup cooked shredded chicken

-- Preheat your oven to 400 degrees F. Spray 12-inch pizza pan with cooking spray.
+- Preheat your oven to 400 degrees F. Spray a 12 inch pizza pan with cooking spray.
 Unroll dough onto pan and press from center to form dough to pan.
 Bake for 8 minutes.

 - Remove from oven and spread pesto sauce over crust, leaving about an inch on the edge of crust.
 Top with 2 cups of the shredded cheese, cooked chicken and tomatoes.
 Sprinkle the remaining ½ cup of shredded cheese evenly over pizza.

-- Bake for an additional 5-7 minutes or until crust is golden brown and cheese is melted.
+- Bake for an additional 5 to 7 minutes or until crust is golden brown and cheese is melted.